Gross profit explained in simple terms

 • Increase promotional efforts to drive sales

-Calculator and pen on document with investment numbers
+calculator and pen on document with investment numbers

 What is the gross profit margin?